 I always tell my clients, “What feels like being already too close to the person next to you, can shoot very large in the camera.
 The closer you are, the better!”
 Being vocal about the importance of this with your clients will just make your job easier.
 Your subject’s are more than likely going to feel a little uncomfortable in front of the camera and any verbal directions we can give them, will make them feel more confident and knowledgeable.

 Making The Connection:

 This goes back to both hand placement and the spacing of your clients.
 While knowing the traditional ‘rules’ of posing, we also want to break them.
 When I have my clients posed in a very traditional pose that may feel stiff to some, I ask them to take a deep breath, relax and then I shoot.
 Next, I want to show their connection.
 By setting them up in a strong pose, I know can ask them to interact with one another and get a more relaxed image that shows more of their connection as a unit.
 Asking the sisters to tell each other a secret, or blurting out that Dad just tooted usually relaxes them and gets lots of giggles for more candid, but still strongly posed image.

 Lora Swinson, Colorado

-Happy wife and mother of two young boys, Lora enjoys life in the quiet state of Colorado.
+Mother of two young boys, Lora enjoys life in the quiet state of Colorado.
 As a sophomore in high school, she began her photography journey with a roll of film and a darkroom.
-Her style has evolved over the years into the natural, timeless, and heartfelt photography that it is today.
 She is a Canon girl at heart shooting with a 5d mark II and both 50mm and 135mm lenses.
 And although she proclaims to spending her days off as being lazy, Lora loves crossfit and running.
 Reading, music, and coffee are among some of her other favorite things.